Custodial Parental Relocation in Florida

 Attorney for Child Relocation Broward County, FL

-If you or someone you know has relocated with a minor child without authorization or you know someone who has valid grounds for relocation but is facing objection, then contact the experienced family law attorneys at Bacchus Law Firm.
+If you or someone you know has relocated with a minor child without authorization or you know someone who has valid grounds for relocation but is facing objection, then contact the experienced South Florida paternity attorney at Bacchus Law Firm.

-We have years of experience representing clients in multiple family law matters, including child custody, time-sharing agreements, and other child support matters.
+We have years of experience representing clients in multiple family law matters, including child custody, time-sharing agreements, and other cases such as child support in South Florida.
 We take cases throughout the Miami-metropolitan area in counties like Collier County, Hendry County, Palm Beach County, and Miami-Dade County, FL.

 Call (954) 500-5555 now for more information.